wbrowar/craft-admin-bar/README.md

 - [Admin Bar Component](https://github.com/wbrowar/admin-bar-component) is a standalone web component that can be added to the front end of any project.
 - Admin Bar (this plugin) provides plugin settings, a Twig tag, and checks to see if the user is logged in to determine if the Admin Bar Component should be displayed on the page.

-If you are creating a Craft CMS site with a Twig front end, you can use this plugin and its Twig tag to add Admin Bar to your front end.
+If you are creating a Craft CMS site with a Twig front end, you can use this plugin to add Admin Bar to your front end.

 If you are creating a headless site, or a site that is statically cached, you may not need this plugin, and in that case you can add [Admin Bar Component](https://github.com/wbrowar/admin-bar-component) directly into your site’s JavaScript (via a bundler or a `<script>` tag).

-> :warning: Admin Bar’s composer package name has changed from `wbrowar/adminbar` to `wbrowar/craft-admin-bar`.
-Update your composer.json to point to [the new package on Packagist.](https://packagist.org/packages/wbrowar/craft-admin-bar)

 ## Requirements
 * Craft 5.8.0